 Skip to main content

-His professional experience covers the areas of education, psychology, program management, health and human services, and criminal justice.
-He began his 15 year career providing counseling and intervention services in a state mental health institution as a psychiatric technician while completing his undergraduate degree.
-Shortly after receiving his undergraduate degree, he took on the duties of outpatient counseling and case management services for the adult mentally ill population as a case manager.
+Rico Hall's professional experience covers the areas of education, psychology, human behavior, program management, health and human services and criminal justice.
+He began his career providing counseling and intervention services in an adult state mental health institution as a psychiatric technician while completing his undergraduate degree.
+Shortly after receiving his undergraduate degree, Hall took on the duties of outpatient counseling and case management services for the adult mentally ill population as a case manager.
 He quickly observed that there were children involved in the lives of most of his adult clients and became interested in the needs of children as well.
-Enthused by his insight, he began performing crisis intervention services for youth in at-risk communities on inpatient and outpatient terms.
-In efforts to serve the adult and youth populations in low-socioeconomic, disadvantaged communities, he has worked on the local, state, and federal levels.
+Enthused by his insight, Hall began performing crisis intervention services for youth in at-risk communities on inpatient and outpatient terms.
+To serve the adult and youth populations in at-risk, low-socioeconomic and disadvantaged communities, he has worked on the local, state and federal levels in government and non-profit sectors.